Automorphism groups of rigid affine surfaces: the identity component: Appendix: Minimal models of weighted graphs

 So $\Gamma_2$ is either $((0,0))$ or triangulable.
 In the latter case $\Gamma_2$ is not minimal.
-Indeed, the incidence tree of triangles associated with the triangulation $C$ of $\Gamma_2$ contains a leaf that corresponds to a triangle with a vertex of weight $-1$. \end{proof} \begin{remark} An alternative approach is based on the following observation.
-Suppose we are in one of the first 4 cases or in case 6.
-We claim that $\Gamma$ in the relatively minimal diagram \eqref{triangular diagram} contains exactly two $(-1)$-vertices unless $\Gamma=((-1,-1,-1))$.
-Indeed, let a graph $\Gamma_1$ be as in Proposition \ref{prop:counter-ex} but not an admissible graph modulo charm earrings.
-It is easily seen that for the inertia indices of $\Gamma_1$ we have $i_0(\Gamma_1)+i_+(\Gamma_1)=1$.
-Let $v$ be a $(-1)$-vertex of $\Gamma$ that belongs to the image of $\Vert(\Gamma_1)$.
-We may suppose that $\Gamma$ is not isomorphic to $\Gamma_1$ and is different from $((-1,-1,-1))$.
+Indeed, the incidence tree of triangles associated with the triangulation $\C$ of $\Gamma_2$ contains a leaf that corresponds to a triangle with a vertex of weight $-1$. \end{proof} \begin{remark} An alternative approach is based on the following observation.
+Consider again a relatively minimal diagram \eqref{triangular diagram} with $\Gamma$ that dominates minimal graphs $\Gamma_1$ and $\Gamma_2$, where $\Gamma_1$ as in Proposition \ref{prop:counter-ex} is not admissible modulo charm earrings and $\Gamma\neq ((-1,-1,-1))$.
+We claim that $\Gamma$ contains exactly two $(-1)$-vertices.
+Indeed, for the inertia indices of $\Gamma_1$ we have $i_0(\Gamma_1)+i_+(\Gamma_1)=1$.
+Let $v$ be a $(-1)$-vertex of $\Gamma$ that belongs to $\Vert(\Gamma_1)$.
 Then $v$ is the unique $(-1)$-vertex of $\Gamma$ contracted under $p_2$.
 Assume on the contrary that $\Gamma$ contains two distinct $(-1)$-vertices $u_1$ and $u_2$ different from $v$.
 They are not adjacent, see Corollary \ref{cor:contractibility}(b), are not contained among the vertices of $\Gamma_1$ and are not contracted under $p_2$.
 Since $\Gamma_2$ is minimal, the weights of $u_1$ and $u_2$ in $\Gamma_2$ are non-negative.
 One can show that $u_1$ and $u_2$ in $\Gamma_2$ cannot be adjacent.
 Then the intersection form $I(\Gamma_2)$ is semipositive definite on the vector subspace spanned by the mutually orthogonal vectors $u_1$ and $u_2$.
-However, this contradicts the fact that $i_0(\Gamma_2)+i_+(\Gamma_2)=i_0(\Gamma_1)+i_+(\Gamma_1)=1$, see Corollary \ref{cor:inertia-indices}. \end{remark} \begin{remark} A linear segment is called \textit{standard} if it is one of the following:
+However, this contradicts the fact that $i_0(\Gamma_2)+i_+(\Gamma_2)= i_0(\Gamma_1)+i_+(\Gamma_1)=1$, see Corollary \ref{cor:inertia-indices}. \end{remark} \begin{remark} A linear segment is called \textit{standard} if it is one of the following:

 where $k, n \ge 0$ and $w_i \le -2$ $\forall i$.
 Similarly, a circular segment is called \textit{standard} if it is one of the following:

 where $k,l\ge 0$, $n>0$, $w\le 0$ and $w_i \le -2$ $\forall i$, see \cite[Definition 2.13]{FKZ-graphs}.
 Notice that for $w=0$ the second circular graph above becomes $((0_{l+1}))$.
 Any minimal segment is birationally equivalent to a standard one, see \cite[Theorem 2.15(b)]{FKZ-graphs}.
 Moreover, for a minimal linear segment $L$ its birational equivalence class contains at most two standard graphs related by a \textit{reversion}